SamVerschueren/kap-plugin-test/readme.md

 #### .context

 Access the plugin context object.
+All methods are SinonJS [spies](http://sinonjs.org/releases/v2.3.2/spies/), except for `request` which is a [stub](http://sinonjs.org/releases/v2.3.2/stubs/).

 ## Related